MotorvateDIY/ESP32_RET_SD/README.md

 ESP32_RET_SD
 =======
-ESP32 Reverse Engineering Tool with SD CAN bus datalogger for SavvyCAN Based on Collin Kidder (https://github.com/collin80) fantastic A0RET (https://github.com/collin80/A0RET) SD logging added by frank @ motorvateDIY Jan 1/2024
+ESP32 Reverse Engineering Tool with stand alone SD CAN bus datalogger and wifi support for SavvyCAN.
+Based on Collin Kidder (https://github.com/collin80) fantastic A0RET (https://github.com/collin80/A0RET)
+SD logging added by frank @ motorvateDIY Jan 1/2025

  Main Goal: Easy to use CAN bus datalogging
  If an SD card *IS* detected at boot up, all CAN bus data is recorded to the SD card, in SavvyCAN CSV format for offline processing